apache/flink/README.md

 Apache Flink is an open source stream processing framework with powerful stream- and batch-processing capabilities.

 Learn more about Flink at [http://flink.apache.org/](http://flink.apache.org/)
+hello china

 ### Features